Blepharoplasty of the Lower Eyelid

 Another sign of ageing that can be prominent in the eye region are wrinkles or creases.
 This problem is more prominent in patients who have smoked for a long period of time, or patients who have been struggling with their eyesight.
 Patients who have made the squinting motion regularly as they aged, will be more likely to develop lines and wrinkles around the eye region.

 In some cases, protruding fat can cause the patient’s field of vision to decrease.
 So, some patients may require cosmetic blepharoplasty for a medical problem, opposed to a cosmetic problem alone.
-To determine which type of surgery you need, it is best to consult an experienced cosmetic surgeon.
+To determine which type of surgery you need, it is best to consult an experienced cosmetic surgery.

 How Can a Blepharoplasty Correct These Problems?